kiri-art/docker-diffusers-api/README.md

 The timing data is now returned in the response payload too, like this:
 `{ $timings: { init: timeInMs, inference: timeInMs } }`, with any other
 events (such a `training`, `upload`, etc).

+You can go to https://webhook.site/ and use the provided "unique URL" as your `SEND_URL` to see how it works, if you don't have your own REST endpoint (yet).

 If `SIGN_KEY` is used, you can verify the signature like this (TypeScript):